GitEic-Bhavin/Training_and_UpSkill/AWS_SAA_C03/README.md

 | **Use Case** | Small, flexible workloads | Large-scale or auto-scaling workloads |
 | **Cost Savings** | Up to 90% | Up to 90% with better stability |

----

-## 💡 Quick Tip
-Use **Spot Instances** for short-term or single jobs, and **Spot Fleet** when you need AWS to automatically manage and maintain capacity for bigger workloads.